Resources Germany Related

 Tirschenreuth (Bavaria)

-The first period of the Porzellanfabrik Tirscherneuth is incorrectly listed as ranged from "1938 - 1880" which should actually read "1838 - 1880"
+The first period of the Porzellanfabrik Tirscherneuth is incorrectly listed as "1938 - 1880" when it should be "1838 - 1880".

 Unterweißbach (Thuringia)